 The first feature-length animated film released on the big screen, Snow White and the Seven Dwarfs.
-When the Evil Queen seeks to be the fairest in the land, but when her Magic Mirror proclaims her stepdaughter Snow White to be the fairest, she conspired to have her killed.
+The Evil Queen seeks to be the fairest in the land, but when her Magic Mirror proclaims her stepdaughter Snow White to be the fairest, she conspired to have her killed.
 Snow White runs away and she ends up in a cottage that’s home to the seven dwarfs.
 This is the movie that kicked things off for Disney, showcasing their first princess story and their first movie based on a fairy tale.
 While it isn’t one of my personal favorites, it’s still an overall good movie.
 The animation is of its time, but it holds up well.
 It’s really nice to look at, whether it’d be colorful and light or shadowy and dark.
 In terms of Disney princesses, Snow White was… okay.
 Not great or bad, just okay.
 She’s nice and motherly and talks to animals, but that’s about it.
 The other characters are more interesting, especially the dwarfs.
 Each dwarf is named after a certain trait that defines them: Dopey, Grumpy, Sneezy, Bashful, Sleepy, Happy, and Doc.
 Many people have a favorite dwarf (mine’s being Grumpy).
 And let’s not forget how much of a classic Heigh-Ho is.
 The Evil Queen is a great villain.
 The lengths she would go to have Snow White killed shows dedication for evil, even to the point where she turns herself into an old hag just to trick Snow White into biting a poisoned apple.
 This is a movie that operates on a very simplistic plot that works more off of emotion rather than logic.
 Overall, Snow White is a good movie and an important one for both Disney and animation.
 I give it a 7/10.

 Release Date: February 7, 1940